emptymonkey/macgen/README.md

 # macgen #

-A tool for generating valid random [MAC addresses](http://en.wikipedia.org/wiki/MAC_address) for specific organizations.
+*macgen* is a tool for generating valid random [MAC addresses](http://en.wikipedia.org/wiki/MAC_address) for specific organizations.

 **[Mac's](http://en.wikipedia.org/wiki/Macintosh) are the best!**

-Sorry, no. This has nothing to do with the [operating systems](http://en.wikipedia.org/wiki/Operating_system) [holy wars](http://dilbert.com/strips/comic/1995-06-24/).
-A MAC address is a "media access control" address.
-These are commonly used as the hardware addresses for networking devices in the [data link layer](http://en.wikipedia.org/wiki/Data_link_layer) of the [OSI networking model](http://en.wikipedia.org/wiki/OSI_reference_model).
+This has nothing to do with the [operating system](http://en.wikipedia.org/wiki/Operating_system) [holy wars](http://dilbert.com/strips/comic/1995-06-24/).
+"MAC" in this context means "media access control", and refers to the hardware address of a network device.
+A MAC address is the host's network address within the [data link layer](http://en.wikipedia.org/wiki/Data_link_layer) of the [OSI networking model](http://en.wikipedia.org/wiki/OSI_reference_model).
+The MAC address is used in conjunction with [ARP](http://en.wikipedia.org/wiki/Address_Resolution_Protocol) to communicate in layer two.

-**So this thing will spoof an [IP address](http://en.wikipedia.org/wiki/Ip_address)?**

-Sorry, still no. IP addresses work at layer three of the OSI model.
-MAC addresses are below that.
-Before you can get an IP address, your MAC address has to become known to the router for [ARP](http://en.wikipedia.org/wiki/Address_Resolution_Protocol) to work.

-Also, this tool doesn't ["spoof"](http://en.wikipedia.org/wiki/Spoofing_attack) anything.
-It only generates a random address in a way that makes the network connection look like it's coming from the organization or vendor of your choice.

-**Why do I need this?**
+The first three [octets](http://en.wikipedia.org/wiki/Octet_%28computing%29) of a MAC address make up the [OUI](http://en.wikipedia.org/wiki/Organizationally_Unique_Identifier).
+The OUI of the MAC address determines which organization / vendor manufactured that particular network device.
+The second three octets are used as a unique identifier as determined by the vendor.

+The OUI's themselves are registered by the vendors with the [IEEE](http://en.wikipedia.org/wiki/Ieee).
+The IEEE is a standards organization that maintains the list of all [MAC address prefixes](http://standards.ieee.org/develop/regauth/oui/).
+They maintain a public copy in a file called [oui.txt](http://standards.ieee.org/develop/regauth/oui/oui.txt).

+*macgen* is a [Perl](http://www.perl.org/) script that examines your copy of the oui.txt file, and uses [grep](http://perldoc.perl.org/functions/grep.html) to match the string you give it to an organizations name.
+It then returns the first three octets from your match, and [randomly](http://search.dilbert.com/comic/Random%20Number%20Generator) generates the second three octets.

+You will need to download your own copy of the oui.txt file for *macgen* to work.

+**When would I use *macgen*?**

-Modern network analysis tools, such as [Kismet](http://en.wikipedia.org/wiki/Kismet_%28software%29) and [Wireshark](http://en.wikipedia.org/wiki/Wireshark) perform a reverse lookup on a MAC address it sees on the network to determine what sort of a device it is.
-A pentester would be able to use this tool, in conjunction with a [MAC Spoofing technique](http://en.wikipedia.org/wiki/Mac_spoofing), in order to evade notice (either by casual observer or by an [IDS](http://en.wikipedia.org/wiki/Intrusion_Detection_System).)
+Modern network analysis tools, such as [Kismet](http://en.wikipedia.org/wiki/Kismet_%28software%29) and [Wireshark](http://en.wikipedia.org/wiki/Wireshark) perform a reverse OUI lookup on the MAC addresses they see on the network for the purpose of reporting the device type.
+A pentester would be able to use *macgen*, in conjunction with a [MAC address spoofing technique](http://en.wikipedia.org/wiki/Mac_spoofing), to evade detection (either by a casual observer or even by a more rigorous [IDS](http://en.wikipedia.org/wiki/Intrusion_Detection_System).)

-**How do I MAC spoof?**
+**How do I do MAC address spoofing?**

-On [Linux](http://en.wikipedia.org/wiki/Linux), this functionality is built into the operating system, and accessible through the [ip](http://linux.die.net/man/8/ip) command:
+On [Linux](http://en.wikipedia.org/wiki/Linux), this functionality is built into the operating system and is accessible through the [ip](http://linux.die.net/man/8/ip) command:

 	empty@monkey:~$ ip link show dev eth0
 	2: eth0: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN qlen 1000